Memorial Garden at the Ealing campus showing a sign with the title "NO MOW" surrounded by grass and vegetation.

 Sourced from the Royal Society for the Protection of Birds (RSPB), birdhouses offer safe nesting spots for birds, protecting them from predators and cold weather.
 Boxes provide safe roosting sites for bats which pollinate plants and their nutrient-rich droppings make excellent fertiliser.
 With 40% of plant species at risk of extinction, the handmade seed bank serves as a crucial insurance policy, preserving plant species and fighting food poverty.

-UWL’s Environmental Sustainability Team are currently completing free biodiversity audits at five local schools across Ealing as part of a community outreach programme.
+UWL’s Environmental Sustainability team are currently completing free biodiversity audits at five local schools across Ealing as part of a community outreach programme.
 Students are actively involved in the process, working to identify different species of plants, insects, and other wildlife.
-This hands-on experience instills a sense of responsibility and enthusiasm for environmental sustainability among young learners and provides schools with practical suggestions to enhance their green spaces.
+This hands-on experience instils a sense of responsibility and enthusiasm for environmental sustainability among young learners and provides schools with practical suggestions to enhance their green spaces.

 Dan said: